-Once you know your structure, you can easily drag and drop a chart or entire folders into other folders.
-You can also select multiple charts when clicking on the little checking box that's in the top-left of every thumbnail, and then drag all charts together:
+Once you know your structure, you can easily drag and drop a visualization or entire folders into other folders.
+You can also select multiple charts when clicking on the little checking box that's in the top-left of every thumbnail, and then drag all visualizations together:

 I'm part of a team.
-How can I make my charts private?
+How can I make my visualizations private?

 In the top-right, you'll find a powerful search.
-No matter in which chart you currently are, it searches across all charts you have access to i-e your team charts and your personal charts.
+No matter in which chart you currently are, it searches across all charts, maps, and tables you have access to: your team charts and your personal charts.

-But there's another way to search for your charts: Right to the search, you'll find an "Arrange by" button.
+But there's another way to search for your visualizations: Right to the search, you'll find an "Arrange by" button.
 Here you can sort your charts based on different parameters:

-- Status: "Published", "Drafts" or "Just data", meaning that just data was uploaded by no chart type chosen yet
+- Status: "Published", "Drafts" or "Just data", meaning that just data was uploaded by no visualization type chosen yet

-- Author: great option when you're part of a team and you quickly want to find the charts that you (or a coworker of yours) created
+- Author: great option when you're part of a team and you quickly want to find the visualizations that you (or a coworker of yours) created

 - Chart type: pie chart, area chart, line chart etc.